 The internal trigger logic provides input conditioning and routing of the trigger signals as shown in Figure 12.
-Each trigger type (Trig A and B for each M-Module, LVDS Triggers 0-7, or External TTL level) can be simply passed-through (level triggering) or latched on the rising or falling edge (edge triggering) of another signal (EDGECLK).
+Each trigger type (Trig A and B for each M-Module, LVDS Triggers 0-7, External TTL level, LAN, or Software) can be simply passed-through (level triggering) or latched on the rising or falling edge (edge triggering) of another signal (EDGECLK).
 Up to four EDGECLK's can be specified.
 An EDGECLK can any signal specified as an input.
 Optionally, the input signal can be inverted.
 Any signal defined as an input can be used as an output trigger.
 In addition, the output trigger can be inverted as shown in Figure 13.

 TTL level triggering is provided through two external BNC connectors.
 One connector is for an input trigger and the other is for an output trigger.
 The TTL input trigger has a software configurable threshold and input impedance.
 The input threshold is configurable using the TLVL bit in the TTL Trigger Control register and can be set to either +1.4 volts or +2.5 volts.
-The input impedance is configurable using the TIMP bit in the TTL Trigger Control register and can be set to either high impedance (>900K Ω) or 50 Ω .
-The output trigger line has a set output impedance of 50 Ω and a set output drive level of +5V (typical) into a high impedance load.
+The input impedance is configurable using the TIMP bit in the TTL Trigger Control register and can be set to either high impedance (>900K Ω) or 50Ω .
+The output trigger line has a set output impedance of 50Ω and a set output drive level of +5V (typical) into a high impedance load.

 Eight LVDS triggers are provided through double stacked micro-D connectors.
 The stacked configuration allows easy daisy chaining and termination of the LVDS triggers to other modules.
-There is a one-to-one connection of signals on the connectors (i.e., pin 1 is tied to pin 1, pin 2 is tied to pin2, and so on).
+There is a one-to-one connection of signals on the connectors (i.e., pin 1 is tied to pin 1, pin 2 is tied to pin 2, and so on).
 Refer to Appendix A for pin-out details.
 For proper operation, the LVDS triggers must be properly terminated.
+For proper operation, the LVDS triggers must be properly terminated.
 Information about connection and termination techniques is available on the LXI Standard website (www.lxistandard.org).
-However, the LVDS triggers have currently not been tested for LXI compliance.
-Use should be limited to non-LXI applications.